Check out some APRS test info and downloads here.

 Amateur Operators in Ambulances -- An FCC licensed Amateur Radio operator rides along with ambulances and EMT crews provided by GOBA and American Medical Response to respond to reports of injured or sick bicyclists.
 Operators in ambulances will identify using the tactical call signs of "Med 1", Med 2", and "Med 3" in addition to the operator's call sign.

-Julie Van Winkle, KC8LOX -- Former GOBA Tour Director -- She assists the boss as she takes time from her duties as director for the Ohio Rails to Trails organization.
+Julie Van Winkle, KC8LOX -- Interim GOBA Tour Director -- She assists the boss as she takes time from her duties as director for the Ohio Rails to Trails organization.
 She monitors the net during the ride each day, but also has other responsibilities.
 Questions or problems should be referred to the responsible coordinator.

 Jeff Slattery, N8SUZ - GOBA Communications Director -- Jeff is responsible for planning communications on GOBA.
 During GOBA he will be operating vehicle mobile.
 He will serve as the GOBA "trail boss" and coordinate things on the tour when Julie may be unavailable .
 He will be work with the ambulance supervisor in making decisions about the placement of ambulances along the route and for coordinating any emergency or other health and welfare services needed along the route.
 Jeff is also a state-certified paramedic and is the District 8 Emergency Coordinator (DEC) for the Ohio Section of the ARRL.